 The current EPS has to be more than that of 5 years ago.

-Calculated using only the current EPS and Tangible Assets.
+Calculated using Trailing EPS and Tangible Assets instead.

-NCAV (or Net-Net) ÷ Previous Close, expressed as a percentage.
+NCAV (or Net-Net) ÷ Previous Close, similar to Intrinsic Value(%).